Peoples & Places | China - People Exchange

 Internationalis media platform

-China suddenly “discovered” me last year.
-As if it was waiting for its turn, until I was mature enough to be able to embrace all of its wonders.
+China suddenly “discovered” me last year as if it was waiting for its turn, until I was mature enough to be able to embrace all of its wonders.

 It found me and showed its smiling and kind face, saying: “I am here for you to visit me, to explore me, to tell the story about me.”